 The Legalization of documents process is very different from Apostille.

-It is differs depending on the country that the documents will be used at.
+It differs depending on the country that the documents will be used in.

 The process is longer and more expensive.